ahsu1230/mathnavigatorSite/resources/backend/json.md

 }
 ```

+The code above has the following implications:

-In this struct, when we serialize, the `Id` field will have a JSON field of `id`.
-The `omitempty` means that if `Empty` is empty, it will not show up in the JSON. `-` means that this field will be omitted from the JSON no matter what.
+ - `Id` will have a JSON field of `id`
+ - `omitempty` means that if `Empty` is empty, it will not show up in the JSON
+ - `-` means that `CreatedAt` will not show up in the JSON no matter what

 # Uses in Our Codebase